mixelpixel/Lambda-University/BrownBag/readme.md

     - "Empirical verification" is just a way of saying: confirmation by observation; through the senses: sight, sound, touch, taste and for better or worse, smell.

 #### SO, in short: philosophy of is _respect for obtaining observational verification_
-  1. In particular, observational verification of what is, the case, states of affairs, i.e. _that which is observationally verifiable_, e.g. **the world** (from subatomic decoherence to astronomical event horizons)
+  1. In particular, observational verification of what is; the case; states of affairs, i.e. _that which is observationally verifiable_, e.g. **the world** (from subatomic decoherence to astronomical event horizons)
   2. In this sense:
     - philsophy is not an -ology, an area of study
     - the history of phiosophy and philosophers is not philosophy